High-Quality Care for High-Risk Pregnancies

 No woman wants to hear that she has a high-risk pregnancy or that she might experience “complications.”
 If she does, she’ll want to know about DMC Women and Infant Services, where physicians throughout Michigan refer their high-risk obstetrics patients.

 We have multiple options to care for both mothers and babies: our maternal-fetal care expertise brings together experts from across our healthcare system, including DMC Women’s Services and Children’s Hospital of Michigan physicians and pediatricians.
-Working together, physicians in the program provide world-class infertility services, prenatal genetic testing, high-risk obstetric care, neonatal intensive care and specialized pediatric surgical services.
+Working together, our physicians and care team provide:

 - Infertility services

 - Prenatal genetic testing

 - Neonatal intensive care and specialized pediatric surgical services

 - Newly opened, dedicated Children’s Hospital of Michigan Fetal Care Center